-- The compensation agreement between the group and its members must be in writing and must be made available to New York State Medicaid upon request. - Federal and State anti-kickback provisions provide for administrative and criminal penalties for improper compensation arrangements.
+- The compensation agreement between the group and its members must be in writing and must be made available to the Medicaid program upon request. - Federal and State anti-kickback provisions provide for administrative and criminal penalties for improper compensation arrangements.
 Improper arrangements usually involve compensation paid on a percentage basis.
 (Since not all such arrangements are illegal, doulas and doula groups may wish to seek the advice of counsel regarding these issues.)